High Availability Best Practices

-Verify these requirements before you begin the high available process:
+You should have already met these requirements before you begin the AMQP HA configuration:

 Configured and setup the database.

-- Set up the AMQP cluster using the DNS name – not the IP address.
+- Configured the AMQP cluster using the DNS name – not the IP address.

 - Configured a load balancer to manage the AMQP servers.

 - Configured a clustered AMQP server setup with a mirroring policy applied to all CCO queues.

 - Configured the CCO server to read the AMQP server's IP address – after setting up a load balancer on top of a RabbitMQ cluster.

 CloudCenter 4.6 platform does not support HA for Guacamole.